 Public Anthropology (Graduate Certificate)

-Offered by the Department of Anthropology, College of Arts and Sciences, the certificate program in public anthropology is designed for individuals seeking to address issues of economic freedom, human rights, and social justice through a public anthropology lens.
+Offered by the Department of Anthropology, College of Arts and Sciences, the Public Anthropology (Graduate Certificate) is designed for individuals seeking to address issues of economic freedom, human rights, and social justice through a public anthropology lens.
 Students can build competency in the field of public anthropology while working full-time without the commitment of a full graduate degree program.
 Most classes are offered in the evenings.
-Note: No more than 12 credit hours of this graduate certificate may be transferred into a degree program.
+No more than 12 credit hours of this graduate certificate may be transferred into a degree program.

 Admission to the Program

 Open to students with a bachelor's degree or equivalent from an accredited institution.
-Students must complete 6 credit hours with grades of C or better in anthropology courses at the 200 level or above, or have internship experience in a related field before beginning coursework for the certificate.
+Students must complete 6 credit hours with grades of C or better in anthropology courses at or above 200-level, or have internship experience in a related field before beginning coursework for the certificate.

 Required (3 credit hours)